moistosaurus/realm-src/README.md

 - [x] Database
 - [x] Get to main menu
 - [x] Make 7.0 AS3 client
-- [x] Rename .sol and setting paths
+- [x] Rename .sol and setting paths (so it doesn't try to load prod data)
 - [x] Remove GA
 - [x] Fix visual bugs with graphics
 - [x] Fix font rendering
 - [x] Registering and gen. account control (logging in, /char/list, etc.)
+- [x] Remove debug console (it's kinda a neat feature, but it's better to just use debugger, so it's just bad bloat)
-- [ ] Remove age & email verification completely (this is simply not needed here)
+- [x] Remove age & email verification completely (this is simply not needed here)
-- [ ] Remove packages
+- [x] Remove packages
-- [ ] Remove protips
+- [x] Remove protips
-- [ ] Remove surveys
+- [x] Remove surveys
+- [x] Remove useless hotkeys
+- [x] Remove useless parameters options
+- [x] Remove useless client features (e.g. /log/logFteStep & screenshot mode)
-- [ ] Remove any payment-y stuff (easier & better to make a seperate site for payments)
+- [x] Remove any payment-y stuff (easier & better to make a seperate site for payments)
+- [x] Remove useless asset files (e.g. TravisTestingCXML)
-- [ ] Remove remote textures and data (not needed, simply bloats the client)
+- [x] Remove remote textures and data (not needed, simply bloats the client)
-- [ ] Rework build environments to be more user-friendly
+- [x] Rework build environments to be more user-friendly (maybe just have a single one...)
-- [ ] Remove useless data from requests (platforms etc.)
+- [x] Remove useless data from requests (platforms etc.)
-- [ ] Remove Steam, Kong. and other platforms that are not needed here
+- [x] Remove Steam, Kong. and other platforms that are not needed here
+- [ ] Remove map loading in the background of main menu (it takes a lot of processing power)
 - [ ] Get in game (long process...)
 - [ ] Optimize client (caching, rendering)